signavio/react-mentions/README.md

 ## Styling

-_react-mentions_ supports CSS and inline styles.
-It is shipped with only some essential inline style definitions and without any CSS.
+_react-mentions_ supports css, css modules, and inline styles.
+It is shipped with only some essential inline style definitions and without any css.
 Some example inline styles demonstrating how to customize the appearance of the `MentionsInput` can be found at [gh-pages/views/examples/defaultStyle.js](https://github.com/effektif/react-mentions/tree/gh-pages/views/examples/defaultStyle.js).

-If you want to use CSS, simply assign a `className` prop to `MentionsInput`.
+If you want to use css, simply assign a `className` prop to `MentionsInput`.
+All DOM nodes rendered by the component will then receive class name attributes that are derived from the base class name you provided.

+If you want to avoid global class names and use css modules instead, you can provide the automatically generated class names as `classNames` to the `MentionsInput`.
+See [gh-pages/views/examples/CssModules.js](https://github.com/effektif/react-mentions/tree/gh-pages/views/examples/CssModules.js) for an example of using _react-mentions_ with css modules.

-You can also assign `className` and `style` props to the `Mention` components to define the mentions' highlighting.
+You can also assign `className` and `style` props to the `Mention` elements to define how to highlight the mentioned words.

 ## Contributing